falconmick/tdd-demo/slides.md

 Red, Green, Refactor, which is the practice of never writing a single line of production code that doesn't first have a failing test.

-Mocking, which turned into the most valuable tool in how I architected code moving forward
+Mocking, which turned into the most valuable tool in how I designed my code moving forward

-and finally Adapters, the practice of taking third party code that doesn't line up with your codebases patterns and making a small translation layer.
+and finally Adapters, the practice of taking third party code that doesn't line up with your teams coding patterns and making a small translation layer.

-With these three tools I was also handed the task of writing a fairly mundane console app that would use third party API's to explore a series of file systems, parse the data in it's legacy format, re-arrange the structure including sorting into a new storage structure and then persisting.
+With these three tools I was also handed the task of writing a fairly mundane console app that would use third party API's to explore a series of file systems, parse the data in it's legacy format, re-arrange the structure including sorting into a new storage approach and then persisting.
 Basically a data migration project with a few bells and whistles.

 It was this project that I was first able to see the true power of Test Driven Development.
 Using mocking I discovered how the source code wanted to be layed out naturally through outside-in design.
 When I came across an impossible to